loginid1/loginid-wordpress-plugin/readme.txt

 2. Install the LoginID DirectWeb plugin
 3. Let LoginID automatically set up the plugin on your dashboard via the Setup Wizard.
 [Insert screenshot]
 4. On your dashboard, you will need to fill in the application name and your Callback URL.
-5. Click on ‘Export to my Wordpress site’
+5. Click on ‘Export to my WordPress site’
 6. On your WordPress setting page, click on Save Settings (All configuration variables will be pre-filled for you)
 7. Generate your registration or login pages by clicking the corresponding links, or use our shortcode to embed the code into any of your WordPress pages.